realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - No need for a separate `update()` method, in most cases.

 ### Use Early Return
-- Multiple early returns for ease of error handling
+- Multiple early `returns` for ease of error handling
-  - unhappy path errors return immediately
+  - Unhappy path errors `return` immediately
-- one success return at the end
+- One success `return` at the end is preferred.
+- Note: multiple Success `returns` are acceptable, but discouraged.
+  - Maybe break up into 2 functions?

 ### Single Responsibility of Role
 - BOOP makes clear separation of concerns easy and understandable.